 Over the years, the concert has continued to grow both in attendance and spectacle.
-We have since added another "partner in crime" - Mrs. Repper (the orchestra director at Holicong), expanded our audience, added a second and eventually a THIRD performance, a larger sound set-up, videos, and many more costumes to enhance the experience for all involved.
+We have since added 2 other "partners in crime" - Mrs. Repper (the orchestra director at Holicong) and Miss Romig (Holicong/East alum; Holicong Special Education teacher), expanded our audience, added a second and eventually a THIRD performance, a larger sound set-up, videos, and many more costumes to enhance the experience for all involved.
 However, please do not let the silliness fool you.
-Since its inception, we have donated over $198,000 to the Save The Music Foundation.
+Since its inception, we have donated over $250,000 to the Save The Music Foundation.
 In all seriousness, that is something we are very proud of, and we appreciate so much all of the support that the event has received.
 Here's to many, many more.......

 2012 - Playin' With A Full Deck